roman-milk/roman-milk.github.io/deconstructing-the-professor.md

  She looked directly into my eyes and played dumb, "I have no idea what you are talking about."

  I pulled out my phone and showed her the pictures.
 She went as white as the stockings on her legs.
 She stammered, "I-I-I, oh my God, I can't believe she took pictures."
-Report_Story #4